Other pages you may like :

 The Battle of Otterburn was fought in August 1388 between the English and Scottish armies, led by the young Harry ‘Hotspur’ Percy and the Earl of Douglas respectively.
 Today the believed site of the battlefield is marked by Percy’s Cross and is designated by Historic England as a Registered Battlefield.
 Further details on the battle can be found on this link to the Battlefields Trust website: The Battle of Otterburn

 The Battle of Otterburn is one of the best documented medieval battles thanks to the accounts of the medieval historian Jean Froissart.
-Volunteers are currently involved in carrying out historic document research to piece together what the sources written at the time can tell us about the battle.
-We are also working with landscape and battlefield archaeologists to reconstruct the medieval landscape and answer some of the questions as to the location and action of the battle.
-Alongside ground survey work, it is likely that the project will also involve some limited areas of excavation and metal detecting.
+As part of this project, volunteers have carried out historic document research to piece together what the sources written at the time can tell us about the battle.
+We have also worked with landscape and battlefield archaeologists to reconstruct the medieval landscape and answer some of the questions as to the location and action of the battle.
+You can read the final project report by clicking on the link below.

 The landscape archaeology report details our findings about the medieval landscape, and you can read it by clicking on the link below.

 Following the landscape archaeology research, fieldwork was carried out in summer 2021, which involved targeted areas of metal detecting, trial trenching and geophysical survey to see if any physical evidence of the battle could be found.
 A report covering the results of the fieldwork has now been produced and can be viewed and downloaded on the link below.

 We worked in partnership with the Battlefields Trust to create an education pack which will be available to download as a free resource from their website.